top of page

 A bad crash can have a lasting impact on a vehicle.

-“Has the van got an up to date tax disc?”
+“Has the van got an up-to-date tax disc?”

 “Is the used van registered in a foreign country?”

 If the van is registered in a foreign country you could be in for a hefty tax bill for importing it when you buy it (Vehicle Registration Tax).
-Better to buy local.

 Roaming Home